 Some — but not all — permits require that a hunter first secure a client-guide contract before applying.
 This contract would essentially tie a hunter into a specific outfitter for the particular species they are applying for.
 These hunts are specially called out in the Alaska draw supplements and hunters need to pay close attention to these.

 Species requiring guides

-By definition, the second degree of kindred would include a father, mother, brother, sister, son, daughter, spouse, grandparent, grandchild, brother- or sister-in-law, son- or daughter-in-law, father- or mother-in-law, stepfather, stepmother, stepsister, stepbrother, stepson, or stepdaughter (5 AAC 92.990).
+By definition, the second degree of kindred includes a father, mother, brother, sister, son, daughter, spouse, grandparent, grandchild, brother- or sister-in-law, son- or daughter-in-law, father- or mother-in-law, stepfather, stepmother, stepsister, stepbrother, stepson or stepdaughter (5 AAC 92.990).

 Party sizes are restricted to two hunters.
-If a party is chosen for a hunt and only one permit is remaining the party will be skipped.
+If a party is chosen for a hunt and only one permit remains, the party will be skipped.